Fish Prasadam

-The 'Fish prasadam' is a traditional remedy administered by the Bathini family of Hyderabad, this ritual takes place every year during the arrival of monsoon.
-The members of the Bathini family drop a live murrel fish filled with a yellow herbal paste into the throats of patients suffering from respiratory illnesses.
+The members of the Bathini family drop a live murrel fish, filled with a yellow herbal paste, into the throats of patients suffering from respiratory illnesses.
 If the patient is a vegetarian, the medicine is given with Bellam (jaggery) instead of fish.
-The people are advised not to drink water until 30 minutes after the 'prasadam' is consumed.
-They also prescribe a particular diet and are asked to take the fish prasadam for three consecutive years.
+Attendees are advised not to drink water until 30 minutes after the prasadam is consumed.
+They are also prescribed a particular diet and are asked to take the fish prasadam for three consecutive years.

-After taking fish prasadam, one should take the extra quantity of medicine given and make six tablets out of it and dry them in shade.
-These tablets should be taken thrice over a period of 45 days one on empty stomach in the morning and the other after dinner.
+After taking fish prasadam, one should take the extra quantity of medicine given, make six tablets out of it and dry them in shade.
+These tablets should be taken thrice over a period of 45 days, one on empty stomach in the morning and the other after dinner.

-Every year, the prasadam will be given free of cost by bathini family.

 History

 On a stormy Mrigasira Karti night in the year 1845, a wandering soaking-wet holy mendicant from the Himalayas knocked on the door of the Bathini family.
 He was tired and hungry.
 The man of the house, Veeranna Goud, a toddy merchant, who always helped people in need, fed him, and gave him dry clothes and shelter for the night.

-The next morning when the sage was leaving the house, he whispered the secret formula of the fish cure for people with respiratory issues to Veeranna Goud.
-This secret fish recipe has been passed down the ages and currently, Veeranna’s great-grandsons Late Vishwanath Goud and Late Harinath Goud are honouring the legacy and distributing the fish prasadam.
+The next morning, when the sage was leaving the house, he whispered the secret formula of the fish cure for people with respiratory issues to Veeranna Goud.
+This secret fish recipe has been passed down the ages and currently, Veeranna’s great-grandsons the late Shivaram Goud, the late Somalingam Goud, Vishwanatham Goud, the late Harinath Goud and the late Uma Maheshwar Goud are honouring the legacy and distributing the fish prasadam.

-For decades, the Goud family distributed the medicine in Doodh Bowli, Hyderabad but during Chadrababu Naidu regime the family was persuaded to do it on the sprawling Exhibition Grounds for proper crowd management.
+For decades, the Goud family distributed the medicine in Doodh Bowli, Hyderabad but, during Chadrababu Naidu regime, the family was persuaded to do it on the sprawling Exhibition Grounds for proper crowd management.

+In 2026 the Fish Prasadam distribution program held from 11 am on June 8 to 11 am on June 9.